-• A report showing any contract work performed outside of competitive bid pricing (e.g. scope addition via change orders, etc.) and documentation that such work is reasonable.
+- Detail of any contract work performed as a result of competitive bidding, including details of the bidding process. - Detail of any contract work performed outside of competitive bid pricing (e.g. scope addition via change orders, etc.) and documentation that such work is reasonable.